sabir5623/SQL-Employees-Database-Project-/README.md

 Run Queries: mysql -u username -p < quaries.sql

 # Queries and Analysis
-The queries.sql file contains SQL queries to: Retrieve information about all the employee, their salary and where they are joined.
-Calculate total revenue generated from ticket sales.
-Analyze employee work hours and their contributions to sales.
-Identify popular attractions based on visitor counts.
+The queries.sql file contains SQL queries to: Retrieve information about all the employee, their salary and when they are joined.
+Analyze employee work experience and their salary grade.
+Identify popular employee based on manager.

 # Deployment
 This project can be deployed to any MySQL-compatible database server.
 Follow the setup instructions to initialize the database schema and populate it with data.